livegnik/2way-design/2WAY High-Level Design.md

 Designed to be lightweight, 2WAY can run both the frontend (client) and backend (server) on a desktop computer, making it accessible and practical for a wide range of users.
 Although the main goal of the 2WAY proof-of-concept is to demonstrate the 2WAY protocol, the platform leverages the Flask framework for both the frontend and backend, merging them into a single application.
 This integrated approach simplifies development and deployment.
 Once the proof-of-concept has proven effective, the backend could be implemented as a daemon or service in a low-level language, and the frontend could be developed using any language or framework.

-2WAY ensures scalability through a distributed architecture, leveraging decentralized technologies like distributed graphs and P2P networks to distribute workload across multiple nodes.
-This enables horizontal scaling by adding more nodes, accommodating growing user demands without performance degradation.
+2WAY ensures scalability through a distributed architecture, leveraging decentralized technologies like distributed graphs and P2P networks to distribute workload across multiple servers.
+This enables horizontal scaling by adding more servers, accommodating growing user demands without performance degradation.
 Efficient data storage and retrieval mechanisms further enhance scalability while maintaining responsiveness.
 Additionally, 2WAY prioritizes user-friendly interfaces, designed with intuitive principles to simplify digital identity and data management.
 Clear interfaces guide users through tasks, reducing the need for technical expertise and fostering greater adoption and engagement.

 <br>